programmer-furkan/Shape-Fit-Mathematically/README.md

 # Shape Fit Mathematically

-This is a console program that try to fit small triangles, rectangles or circles into big container triangle, rectangle or circle.
+This is a console program that try to fit small triangles, rectangles or circles into big container triangle, rectangle or circle, mathematically and writes these shapes into a svg file that can be shown on browser.

 ## Getting Started